revk/NOTSCO/ProposedChanges.md

 The data type RCPID should be defined.
 It seems to be :-

 - *An RCPID is assigned by TOTSCO, and is 4 (latin) letters, or the fixed string `“TOTSCO”`.
 RCPIDs will normally start with the letter `R`, but CPs should not assume that is the case.*
+- The explanation (which does not allow `"TOTSCO"`) in 2.2.1, and for various other data types, including RCPID, is no longer needed if properly defined in a definitions section.

 ### correlationID